luke-a-thompson/obsidian-notes/Linear Algebra/Trace.md

-The sum of the diagonal of a matrix.
+The *trace* of a matrix is the sum of its diagonal elements.
 For example:
 $$
 \text{tr} \left( \begin{bmatrix} 4 & 1 \\ 2 & 5 \end{bmatrix} \right) = 9
 $$